nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/best practices.md

 ### Checking for missing values before joining

 - Joining datasets when there are `NAs` can cause the dimensions of your dataset to explode
+- use [[tidylog]] to make sure there are no duplicated observations when you join, and that the dimensions for x and y make sense
 - quickly check the number of `NAs` for each variable with

 ```R